-For Amy, it is in a backyard grave that lay memories, hurt and anguish.
-Although this grave is symbolic for rest and peace – there is none for this bereaved mother.
+For Amy, it is in a backyard grave that lay memories, hurt, and anguish.
+Although this grave is symbolic of rest and peace – there is none for this bereaved mother.
 Perhaps only a mother can identify with the loss of a life that was once in a womb and now lay in a tomb.
 Even though this father has buried his son as a final act of love and service; his wife perceives the burial as a way of forgetting and moving on.
 In her sorrow, she inflicts verbal insults upon her spouse.
 This can prove to be detrimental to a marriage.

 According to Sean E. Brotherson, “parents who have lost a child are often concerned about keeping the child’s memory alive for themselves, family members, and other people.
 This may involve preserving existing sources of memory related to the child or creating new sources of memory” (2002).
 Hence, the bitterness in recapping the night of their son’s burial, this grieving woman appears to be mourning the loss of her seed - as well her home life as she once knew it.

 In her mind, her husband is not grieving the way she believes a father should.
 His strength is misinterpreted as cold and callous.
-As Amy rehearses the burial of their child, her bitterness intensifies and is placed on the man who represents protection and provision - the same man that lay her baby in the damp, dark ground.
+As Amy rehearses the burial of their child, her bitterness intensifies and is placed on the man who represents protection and provision - the same man that lays her baby in the damp, dark ground.

 The apparent breakdown of communication between these characters is not uncommon when mourning the loss of a child.
-Unfortunately as in my own experience, rather then drawing my marriage closer - bereavement drew us apart.
+Unfortunately as in my own experience, rather than drawing my marriage closer - bereavement drew us apart.
 As I continued to read this captivating poem, I saw myself in this woman – the anger, the pain, the blame.
 It can be said that when reading poetry there are seldom facts but only perception.
 So as is with the grieving process.
-Whether it is the death of a child or a marriage, people see death differently and as a result each process is unique.
+Whether it is the death of a child or a marriage, people see death differently and as a result, each process is unique.

-Edgar Allen Poe was extremely affective in this tragic composition.
+Edgar Allen Poe was extremely effective in this tragic composition.
 While capturing the pain and disdain of loss, the reader embarked on a journey into two lives - forever affected by life and death.
 Where this marriage ended, perhaps not even Poe knows.
-Unfortunately, for many families, the outcome is all too real and the pain almost too great to endure.
+Unfortunately, for many families, the outcome is all too real and the pain is almost too great to endure.
 One father said it like this: “I don’t know if there’s a way of saying it-it’s like we were sent to hell.”
 Yet another said, “I really feel I lost a part of [my wife].

 Part of us was never going to be the same again.
 It was like taking the most valuable part of my body.
-It was like part of me died when he died and even worse.
+It was like a part of me died when he died and even worse.
 I don’t know how to say it in words (2002).
 Is the fate of this marriage revealed in one of their final lines, “You – oh, you think the talk is all.
 I must go – Somewhere out of this house.

 How can I make you”… or will their marriage remain in a dark grave along with remains of life lost and dreams shattered.
-Of course, I can merely guess and pray that a happier ending await grieving couples so that what God has joined together – no man can put asunder.
+Of course, I can merely guess and pray that a happier ending awaits grieving couples so that what God has joined together – no man can put asunder.